sawamotokai/road-test-registration-bot/README.md

 ## Usage

-- Run the following commands
+- Run the following commands in your terminal
   1. `git clone https://github.com/sawamotokai/road-test-registration-bot.git` to download the code.
   2. `cd road-test-registration-bot` to move into the directory.
   3. `npm install` to install dependancies.